I’ve decided it’s not worth getting involved with DSS tenants because of the incompetence of the local council (or at least my local council).

 I knew I shouldn’t be liable because I’ve had tenants occupying the property, so I wanted to know what period the bill accounted for so I could drill down the problem.
 I’m not entirely sure why they don’t have the dates on the actual notices.

 Anyways, I called my local council to find out what the deal was.
 A woman on the other end said it accounted for 15th August – 20th August.
-I told her that my tenant (a tenant I evicted) was occupying the property until the 20th of August and my new tenant moved in on the 21st.
+I told her that my tenant (a tenant I actually had to evict due to excessive rent arrears) was occupying the property until the 20th of August and my new tenant moved in on the 21st.

 The unhelpful tit on the other end said that their records showed that my ex-tenant and the council had agreed for her to vacate on the 14th.
-I said I wasn’t aware of that arrangement, and asked why I wasn’t made aware of that agreement, and how I was meant to know my tenant and the council had made that kind of arrangement?
-Her response was, “it’s your property, you should know”.
+I said I wasn’t aware of that arrangement, and asked why I wasn’t made aware of their internal agreement – seems like useful and vital knowledge the landlord should know about – and when I questioned how I was meant to know my tenant and the council had made that kind of arrangement, her response was, “it’s your property, you should know”.

-We basically kept aimlessly arguing for 20mins, and we were obviously getting increasingly frustrated.
+We basically kept aimlessly squabbling for 20 mins, and we were obviously getting increasingly frustrated.

 It really wasn’t about the money, it’s the principle.
-I shouldn’t be made liable for my tenant’s council tax because my tenant and council had an arrangement that I wasn’t made aware of.
+I shouldn’t be made liable for my tenant’s council tax bill because my tenant and council made an arrangement that I wasn’t made aware of.

 At this point I had mental images of slamming a pencil through her spine.
-I then said, “what if you had a tenant and she had made an arrangement with the council that you weren’t made aware of which ended up costing you?”
+As a last ditch attempt at highlighting how absurd the situation was [from my perspective], I asked, “what if you had a tenant and she had made an arrangement with the council that you weren’t made aware of which ended up costing you?”

 Unsurprisingly, silence.

-The conversation ended bitterly and we basically went around in circles.
-Urgh.
+The conversation ended bitterly and we predictably got nowhere.

 Benefit cheques received every 30 days

-99.9999% of landlord charge tenants on a per calendar month basis.
-So for example, I collect rent on the 1st of every month, consequently it would make sense for the council to release cheques on a per calender month basis, even if it’s not on the date you require, but just as long as it’s on the same date of every month.
-Releasing cheques every 30 days can get confusing, especially if your tenant has to pay a shortfall.
-So if I agree for my tenant to pay £100 on the 1st of every month, and the council pay every 30 days, I’m receiving cheques all over the place.
+99.9999% of landlords charge rent on a per calendar month basis (i.e. the same date on every month).
+So for example, I collect rent on the 1st of every month, consequently it would make perfect sense for the council to release cheques on a per calendar month basis (even if it’s not the 1st of every month).
+Receiving cheques every 30 days can get very confusing from an accounting point of view, especially if your tenant has to pay a shortfall.
+So if I make a very logical agreement with my tenant to pay her shortfall of £100 on the 1st of every month, and the council pays every 30 days, I’m receiving cheques all over the place.

 The Government has stopped sending money directly to landlords

-Back in the day, the council would send the tenants rent allowance directly to landlord’s.
-It gave landlord’s security and a reason to take on DSS tenants.
+Back in the day, the council sent their housing allowance directly to landlords.
+It gave landlord’s reassurance, and actually, a pretty good reason to take on DSS tenants.

 Anyways, to save myself from repeating myself, you can read more about this issue here, The Difference Between DSS Tenants on Housing Benefit (HB) And Local Housing Allowance (LHA)

-Council didn’t give a shit when I told them the tenant they housed wasn’t paying rent
+Council didn’t give a shit about rent arrears

-She fell into arrears by 2 months, so I contacted the council and explained the dilemma.
-They didn’t seem to give a shit; the fact that someone was receiving housing benefits and failing to pay her rent didn’t seem to phase them in the slightest.
-More frustratingly, due to data protection polocies they couldn’t tell me anything useful, like if she had actually received her benefits or not.
+However, she fell into arrears by two months, so I contacted the council and explained the dilemma.
+They didn’t seem to give two shits; the fact that someone was receiving housing benefits and failing to pay her rent didn’t seem to phase them in the slightest.
+More frustratingly, due to data protection policies they couldn’t tell me anything useful, like if she had actually received her benefits or not.

 I never ended up receiving the rent, so I was left wondering what happened to the money.
 Additionally, from what I’m told, she is now living happily in a council house.
 Where is the justice?

-Why should I or anyone else even bother housing DSS tenants if that’s the kind of support landlord’s get from the council?
-I’d rather let the government sit there scratching their balls wondering why there aren’t enough roofs to house the needy.
+Why should I or anyone else even bother housing DSS tenants if that’s the kind of support landlords get from the council?
+It’s mind-boggling how the government can be so incompetent.

 Incidentally, here’s a segment of an email I recently received from another landlord that experienced similar bullshit service from the council: